-- a) Each Village discussion includes the topical elements:
+- a) Each Village discussion includes the topical elements, as appropriate:

 - Land Use

 - Transportation,

 - Economic Development

 - Housing

-- b) Incorporate (largely by reference)
+- b) Incorporate, as appropriate (largely by reference)

 - Transportation Plan

 - Capital Facilities Plan

-- Shoreline Master Program (SMP).
+- Shoreline Master Program (SMP)

-- 4) Implementation - List various programs, suggested timeframes and leading agencies responsible for setting the plan into motion and over time keeping progress measurable and consistent over time. - 5) Appendices - Present information relevant to this comprehensive plan, as well as the component topic-specific plans that will help activate the comprehensive plan's policies, including: - a) A State Environmental Policy Act (SEPA) documentation developed for the plan's adoption. - b) A Glossary - c) An accounting of the public process used to develop this update - d) The Transportation Plan - e) An Economic Development strategies report - f) The Capital Facilities Plan
+4) Implementation - List various programs, suggested timeframes and leading agencies responsible for setting the plan into motion and over time keeping progress measurable and consistent over time.

+5) Appendices - Present information relevant to this comprehensive plan, as well as the component topic-specific plans that will help activate the Comprehensive Plan's policies, including, but not limited to:

+- a) A State Environmental Policy Act (SEPA) documentation developed for the plan's adoption. - b) An accounting of the public process used to develop this update - c) The Transportation Plan - d) The Capital Facilities Plan